parthsarin/aoc-2021/README.md

 Anyways!
 I reimplemented with a stack because I had no clue what else to do, and kinda accidentally made that fix.

 — Parth

+## Day 13 (824/469)
+Super fun problem today.
+Kinda like a sequel to lanternfish.
+I think I got the key insight—to represent a polymer as a dictionary—pretty early, but converting back to the counts for each of the variables was sneaky.
+I didn't realize at first that the last character of the string always remains the last character.
+Once I got that, the rest of the code was straightforward.

+— Parth